kitten/setup-simple-ipsec-l2tp-vpn/README.md

-# Setup a simple IPSec/L2TP VPN server for Ubuntu and Debian
+# Setup a simple IPSec/L2TP VPN server for Ubuntu, Arch Linux and Debian

 > NOTE: As far as I know, IPSec/L2TP is considered to be one of the most secure protocols!
 > Still I cannot guarantee 100% security!